Updated July 10, 2023

 The following investors should invest in a certificate of deposit:

-- Investors who seek steady and low-risk return
+- Investors who seek a steady and low-risk return

 - Individuals and institutions with a long investment horizon